Appearance

 Getting started

 The full set of API endpoints and versions available can be found at the API Portal, including the exact URLs and format for each API endpoint.
 The portal requires that you have set up API access as per the pre-requisites above.
-Further you can directly interact with the APIs and get examples of exact HTTP requests to use the API endpoints.
+Furthermore, you can directly interact with the APIs and get examples of exact HTTP requests to use the API endpoints.

 API endpoints available